wesleychipeco/trifecta-fantasy-league/README.md

 ## AWS Architecture

 - NameCheap Domain -> ELB with SSL termination -> EC2 instance running yarn server (in AutoScaling Group)
+- To make changes to production website, after merging PR to master, terminate running EC2 instance.
+This will trigger the ASG to start new EC2 instance with most-up-to-date master branch

 ## Each year reboot